HewlettPackard/hpegl-metal-os-rhel-iso/README.md

 * Oracle Linux 9.3
 * Rocky Linux 8.8

+> [!NOTE]
-> **_NOTE:_**  This recipe should work on other RHEL or RHEL-based distros that support the same kickstart and .ISO construction as the recent version of RHEL.
+> This recipe should work on other RHEL or RHEL-based distros that support the same kickstart and .ISO construction as the recent version of RHEL.
 > **For Secure Boot, the user must have RHEL 9.1 or later.**

 ## Building the Bare Metal RHEL image and service